In The 3rd Birthday, Eve Brea may have the looks of Aya Brea, but she can never have her fire.

 There's also Lucia from Devil May Cry 2, who many saw as a poor replacement for Trish (who was present in the game as a Secret Character; the irony of it all is that Lucia was most likely created because Trish wasn't playable in the original).

 Half the Disgaea fandom will declare any main character that is not Laharl to be a Replacement Scrappy.
 Adell from Disgaea 2: Cursed Memories got flak for being a Hot-BloodedHe-Man Woman Hater, while Mao from Disgaea 3: Absence of Justice got flak for being too much like Laharl (he isn't, but makes a similar first impression).
 Mostly averted with Valvatorez from Disgaea 4: A Promise Unforgotten, whose hamminess and charisma won him a lot of fans.
-According to Word Of God, they tried to make Laharl and his cohorts the central characters again, but ran into a wall, eventually deciding that they'd already come up with everything they could with them.
+According to Word of God, they tried to make Laharl and his cohorts the central characters again, but ran into a wall, eventually deciding that they'd already come up with everything they could with them.
 In turn, in order to attract more people, they had to come up with new faces, new locations, new everything.
-Luckily for those fans Laharl, Etna, and Flonne will reappear as main characters in the upcoming Disgaea Dimension 2: A Brighter Darkness
+Luckily for those fans Laharl, Etna, and Flonne reappear as main characters in Disgaea Dimension 2: A Brighter Darkness

 Donkey Kong Country Returns was announced to much rejoicing.
 Then it was announced that the Kremlings were going to be replaced by the Tiki Tak tribe and the fandom went insane.
 Prior to that, this was the reaction towards a lot of the cast of Donkey Kong Jungle Beat for replacing the other Kongs, Kremlings and long time enemies.
 It was only one game, but Donkey Kong Country fans have not at all forgiven most of them for this (especially the animal buddy replacements).